Rebekah Vardy says she feels ‘let down by legal system’ in new interview

 Vardy denied leaking stories to the media and sued her fellow footballer’s wife for libel, while Rooney defended the claim on the basis her post was “substantially true”.

+“But my line is, when you bring my family into something, when you subject my children to such vicious and disgusting hatred, it does get my attention and it is hurtful.
+I’ve had death threats, rape threats, pretty much everything.
+It’s the pits, really.”

+Several people who have sent her online threats have been arrested, she told The Sun.

-Both women attended a week-long trial at the High Court in London in May, which attracted a huge amount of press attention.
+Both Vardy and Rooney attended a week-long trial at the High Court in London in May, which attracted a huge amount of press attention.

 In a much-anticipated ruling on 29 July, Mrs Justice Steyn found in Rooney’s favour and dismissed the claim against her.